bjarneo/reverie.nvim/README.md

 # Reverie

-A simple, elegant, and dark theme for Neovim.
+Reverie is a simple, elegant, and dark theme for Neovim.
+It's designed for those moments of deep focus, when the world fades away and all that's left is you and your code.

 <p align="center">
   <img src="theme.png" alt="Reverie Theme Preview">
 </p>

->A whisper soft, a final sigh,
->Of embers fading, where flames danced high.
->A silver ghost on the hearthstone laid,
->A memory of the fire's parade.
->This is the ash, the soft and grey,
->The quiet end of a burning day.
+> Where sky and shadow softly meet,
+> the world outside makes its retreat.
+> The mind, in silent reverie,
+> is calmed by light it came to see,
+> and finds itself completely free.

 ## Installation